sallySalem/MemoryLeakCatalog/README.md

 # Memory leak catalog

-Memory leak occurs when an application keeps holding on to memory that is no longer needed , causing the device run out of memory.
+A memory leak occurs when an application keeps holding on to memory that is no longer needed, causing the device to run out of memory.
-The heap is a region of memory in which objects are allocated during the runtime of an Android application. and out of memory happens when the there is no much heap space available on the device.
+The heap is a region of memory in which objects are allocated during the runtime of an Android application, and an out-of-memory error happens when there is not enough heap space available on the device.

 Directly or indirectly referencing objects can cause memory leaks.